UK house prices

 London house prices

-While London house prices haven’t increased much, the capital is the most expensive place to buy a property.
+The capital remains the most expensive place to buy a property in the UK.

 Are house prices in London falling